ayubkk96/cfcunderwritingPythonProject/README.md

 If you have not already installed the requirements, you can enter: $ pip install -r requirements.txt

 # Usage
-The usage of this program is to scrape the contents of a page and produce a json file containing external resources and a word count of a particular page.
+The usage of this program is to scrape the contents of a page and produce two json files containing external resources and a word count of a particular page.

 # Support
 If you need support setting this project up, please contact my email address at 'ayubkaou@gmail.com'